 respond to them.
 So, reacting in a balanced, calm and positive way to events

 unfolding around the world is something that is completely within our control.

 If we can keep ourselves calm and positive, then we have a better chance of

 reassuring our children, our co-workers, our parents and our friends.

-we can do - like following government and medical advice, and restricting all social contact – but it is mindset and mood that will have the biggest impact.
+we can do, but often, it is our mindset and our mood that will have the biggest impact.